 Scripting with CAN Bus Debugger

-The CAN Bus Debugger device is capable of running custom user developed scripts.
-These scripts are created in Berry Script Language and can be loaded onto the device's SD card.
-The device exposes an API that can then be used to perform various CAN actions, access the file system on the SD card etc.
+The CAN Bus Debugger supports custom user-written scripts.
+Scripts are created in Berry Script Language and loaded onto the device's SD card.
+The device exposes an API for performing CAN bus operations, accessing the SD card file system, and more.

-Performing certain actions with this tool may completely halt a CAN bus.
-You should not perform any actions on a CAN Bus until the system is deemed safe to do so.
+Performing actions with this tool may completely halt a CAN bus.
+Do not perform any actions on a CAN bus until the system is deemed safe to do so.

 Creating Scripts

-Scripts must be developed in Berry Script Language.
-If you're not familiar with Berry, a good resource to get started is: Berry Introduction (in 20 minutes or less).
-The current version of Berry Script Language used on the device is from the main branch, commit 23c6576.
-The table below details support for the default Berry lang modules.
+Scripts are written in Berry Script Language.
+If you're not familiar with Berry, a good starting point is: Berry Introduction (in 20 minutes or less).
+The device runs Berry at commit 23c6576 from the main branch.
+The table below shows support for the built-in Berry modules.

 | Berry Module | Supported |